 ROE = annual net profit ÷ shareholders’ equity

 ROE is one of many ratios which meaningfully dissects financial statements, which illustrates the quality of a company.
-Core Molding Technologies’s ROE is underwhelming relative to the industry average, and its returns were also not strong enough to cover its own cost of equity.
+Core Molding Technologies exhibits a weak ROE against its peers, as well as insufficient levels to cover its own cost of equity this year.
 Although, its appropriate level of leverage means investors can be more confident in the sustainability of Core Molding Technologies’s return with a possible increase should the company decide to increase its debt levels.
-ROE is a helpful signal, but it is definitely not sufficient on its own to make an investment decision.
+Although ROE can be a useful metric, it is only a small part of diligent research.

-For Core Molding Technologies, I’ve compiled three pertinent aspects you should look at:
+For Core Molding Technologies, I’ve compiled three fundamental aspects you should further examine:

 - Financial Health: Does it have a healthy balance sheet?
 Take a look at our free balance sheet analysis with six simple checks on key factors like leverage and risk.